qiskit-community/qiskit-aqt-provider/CONTRIBUTING.md

 please ensure that:

 1. The code follows the code style of the project and successfully passes the tests.
-For convenience, you can execute `tox` locally, which will run these checks and report any issues.
+After syncing the environment with `uv sync --group dev --extra test`, you can run the repository checks through `mise`, for example `mise run test:unit`, `mise run test:integration`, `mise run test:acceptance`, `mise run check:linting`, and `mise run check:format`.
 2. The documentation has been updated accordingly.
 In particular, if a function or class has been modified during the PR, please update the *docstring* accordingly.